Françoise de Langlade

-Françoise de Langlade (1921 – June 17, 1983) was a magazine editor with Conde Nast Publications and the wife of fashion designer Oscar de la Renta.
+Françoise de Langlade (1921 – June 17, 1983) was a French magazine editor with Condé Nast Publications, and the first wife of fashion designer Oscar de la Renta.
 She was named to the International Best Dressed List Hall of Fame in 1973.

-Biography
+Early life and education

-De Langlade was born in Paris, the daughter of an insurance salesman from Bordeaux, France, and a mother from Martinique.
+De Langlade was born in Paris in 1921, the daughter of an insurance salesman from Bordeaux.
 She was educated in Paris.

+Career

-She started her career in fashion with The House of Schiaparelli, which she left to work at Harper's Bazaar.
-She joined French Vogue in 1951, where she served as Fashion Editor and Editor-in-Chief.
+De Langlade started her career in fashion with the House of Schiaparelli, which she left to work at Harper's Bazaar.
+She joined French Vogue in 1951, where she served as fashion editor and editor-in-chief.
 In 1967, she married Oscar de la Renta and moved to the United States.
-In 1968, she joined American Vogue where she served as Editor-at-Large.
-She also worked as a Fashion and Beauty Editor for Elizabeth Arden International.
+In 1968, she joined American Vogue where she served as editor-at-large.
+She also worked as a fashion and beauty editor for Elizabeth Arden International.
 She is credited with using her established network of contacts to help promote her husband's brand.

-Personal life
+Personal life and death

 De Langlade married three times.
-Her first husband was French businessman Jean Bruere with whom she had one son, Jean Marc Bruere; the marriage ended in divorce.
-Her second husband was diplomat, Nicholas Bagenow, son of Leïla Hagondokoff; they also divorced.
+Her first husband was French businessman Jean Bruère, with whom she had one son, Jean-Marc; the marriage ended in divorce.
+Her second husband, from whom she also divorced, was diplomat Nicholas Bagenow, son of Leïla Hagondokoff.
 In 1967, she married Oscar de la Renta.
-The de la Rentas had homes in Manhattan, Kent, Connecticut, and Santo Domingo.
-She died of bone cancer in 1983.
+The de la Rentas had homes in Manhattan; Kent, Connecticut; and Santo Domingo.

+De Langlade died of bone cancer in 1983.